duck123acb/barbell-calculator/README.md

 # TODO
-- ui
-- powerlifting mode
-- rendering the barbell
+- sections
-- make each plate toggleable
-- calculate function
+- graphics
-- save image of barbell with lbs on top
+- save image of barbell with weight on top
 - kg mode